ssilverman/TeensyDMX/README.md

 specific buffers.
 That may be accomplished by using one of the GPIO pins.
 Please be sure the logic levels are compatible.

+### Thread safety

+This code is not thread-safe and should be handled appropriately if utilized in a concurrent context.

 ## Code style

 Code style for this project mostly follows the